PhilippeR26/Starknet-WalletAccount/doc/walletAPIspec.md

 # Starknet Wallet API

+> version : v1.4.1 17/june/2026, in accordance with spec 0.10.3-rc1 and rc2: STRK20_TRANSFER_ACTION.amount now accepts the literal `"OPEN"` to transfer the full opened note balance (rc1); wallet_strk20Balances now accepts an empty tokens array to return all shielded balances (rc2).
 > version : v1.4.0 05/june/2026, in accordance with spec 0.10.3-rc0, add STRK20 privacy protocol (wallet_strk20InvokeTransaction, wallet_strk20PrepareInvoke, wallet_strk20Balances) and related types, add errors NOT_REGISTERED/INSUFFICIENT_PRIVATE_BALANCE/PRIVACY_LEAK, update wallet_addInvokeTransaction with optional proof field, fix silent_mode naming (was silentMode) in wallet_requestAccounts and wallet_switchStarknetChain, fix snake_case field names in wallet_addStarknetChain.
 Note: get-starknet V5 is not compatible with this spec; use get-starknet V6 (Starknet.js v10.x) or later.
 > version : v1.3.0 23/dec/2024, to be in accordance with spec 0.8rc2, add errors DEPLOYMENT_DATA_NOT_AVAILABLE & CHAIN_ID_NOT_SUPPORTED, add silentMode in wallet_switchStarknetChain.
 > version : v1.2.4 06/dec/2024, add case unlocked&connect to behavior table.